Catch up on our latest new build webinar!

 If you would like to watch the webinar, please email firstname.lastname@example.org

 New homes, new heating: achieving net zero with ground source heat pumps

 Thanks to Government’s recent response to the Future Homes Consultation, the way we heat new homes is going to change.
 From 2025, developments must be installed with a low-carbon heating system – and as a tried, tested and future-proof technology, it’s no surprise that heat pumps are at the forefront of new-build heating options.

-- Learn about the technology.
-Kensa Contracting’s David Broom will explain the efficient pros of communal ground source heat pumps.
-He will demonstrate how Kensa’s low-carbon alternative to district heating, Shared Ground Loop Arrays, reduce carbon footprints and heating bills in homes.
-Learn all about the emerging role of smart innovations – such as load shifting, cooling and utilising waste heat – that can further save on costs and carbon.
+- The technology.
+Kensa Contracting’s David Broom explained the efficient pros of communal ground source heat pumps.
+He demonstrated how Kensa’s low-carbon alternative to district heating, Shared Ground Loop Arrays, reduce carbon footprints and heating bills in homes.
+He also spoke about the emerging role of smart innovations – such as load shifting, cooling and utilising waste heat – that can further save on costs and carbon.

-- Discover the route to achieving carbon reductions.
-Mark Letcher from Bristol City Council speaks of fulfilling the city’s own zero-carbon aspirations, including the target to become carbon neutral and climate resilient by 2030.
+- The route to achieving carbon reductions.
+Mark Letcher from Bristol City Council spoke of practically fulfilling the city’s own zero-carbon aspirations, including the target to become carbon neutral and climate resilient by 2030.

-- Hear about real-life heat pump case studies.
+- Real-life heat pump case studies.
 Committed to a ‘Now or Never’ strategy of net-zero carbon by 2030, Willmott Dixon constructs with a clear vision for a greener future.
-Offering inspiration and a low-carbon blueprint for new-build developments, Alasdair Donn will discuss a real-life project with Bristol City Council, where individual Shoebox heat pumps have been installed in 133 homes.
-See how these systems not only create energy-efficient homes ready for a low-carbon future, but help fulfil nationwide carbon targets.
+Offering inspiration and a low-carbon blueprint for new-build developments, Alasdair Donn discussed a real-life project with Bristol City Council, where individual Shoebox heat pumps have been installed in 133 homes.
+These systems not only create energy-efficient homes ready for a low-carbon future, but help fulfil nationwide carbon targets.